gnp-x/cyberelia_guide/src/content/docs/commands/fight.md

 #### (optional) hack

 These are modifiers that affect the circumstances of a fight.
+Each use of a modifier requires one hacking point in order to be used in a fight.

 -   data_corruption
     -   Provides a chance to kill the enemy during the beginning of the player's turn.